 I keep some low-fee sessions each week for people who are in financial need and am happy to discuss this once you get in touch.

-I am happy to have a conversation on the phone if you have any questions or are unsure about starting therapy.
+I am happy to have a conversation on the phone if you have any questions about how we could work together.

 I am now able to offer in-person counselling again: both of the locations I work out of have sensible and thorough Covid safety measures in place.
 I can also offer online and phone sessions.